dfelinto/blender-manual/manual/interface/controls/nodes/editing.rst

 Mute links works as a mute/unmute toggle depending on the existing state of the link.

-To mute a link between sockets click in an empty area, near the link you want to mute, and
+To mute a link between sockets click in an empty area, near the link you want to mute, and drag:
-drag: You will see a little mute icon appearing at your mouse pointer.
+You will see a little mute icon appearing at your mouse pointer.
 Move it over the link itself, and release.

 When muting links connected to a reroute node, links connected to the reroute node will also be muted.

 Muting links temporarily disconnects sockets but leaves the link connected.
-The muted link is displayed in red with a bar accross.
+The muted link is displayed in red with a bar across.
 The controls for sockets are normally hidden when connected, when links are muted the controls are shown.

 .. figure:: /images/interface_controls_nodes_editing_mute_links.png